-A service dog breeding animal has unique qualities that can be difficult to describe, but having observed such dogs over the years, they become easily recognised.
+A service dog breeding animal has unique qualities that can be difficult to articulate or define, but having observed such dogs over the years, I have found that they become easily recognisable during assessment.

-We have extensive experienced in assessing potential breeding dogs and can work alongside you to ensure that the dogs moving on to your breeding program offer great potential.
-It is important that the selection of your breeding animals is made in collaboration with your training department, and not exclusively by it.
+We have extensive experience in assessing potential breeding dogs and can work alongside you to ensure that the dogs moving on to your breeding program offer great potential.
+It is important that the selection of your breeding animals is made in collaboration with your training department, but not exclusively by it.

-Career Dog can assist in maintaining breeding lines to ensure they continue, remain flexible and improve in quality from one generation to the next.
+Career Dogs can assist in maintaining breeding lines to ensure they continue, remain flexible and improve in quality from one generation to the next.
 We discuss with you;

 It is important to have processes in place once a quality program is established, to ensure it is maintained.